Industry Guide

 • Improved resource allocation: SCT Inst automates every aspect of payments processing, including reconciliation, which saves businesses valuable time and resources.
 And by expediting processing and settlement, SCT Inst offers immediate access to funds, enabling businesses to improve liquidity and better manage their cash flow.

-• Regulatory compliance: SCT Inst transactions adhere to SEPA’s strict standards, which are designed in accordance with various European regulations and rulebooks, including the revised Payment Services Directive, Regulation (EU) No. 260/2012 and the European Central Bank’s legal framework.
+• Regulatory compliance: SCT Inst transactions adhere to SEPA’s strict standards, which are designed in accordance with various European regulations and rulebooks, including the PSD2, Regulation (EU) No. 260/2012, and the European Central Bank’s (ECB) legal framework.

 • Greater interoperability: SCT Inst payments are based on the ISO 20022 messaging standard, which facilitates the exchange of structured data between financial institutions.
-As a result, SCT Inst — and other SEPA transfers — not only supports seamless cross-border transactions but also ensures interoperability and data consistency in payments.
-One-Leg Out SCT Inst (OCT Inst), in particular, is dedicated to international transactions standardized by the EPC.
+As a result, SCT Inst (and other SEPA transfers) not only supports seamless cross-border transactions but also ensures interoperability and data consistency in payments.
+OCT Inst, in particular, is dedicated to international transactions standardized by the EPC.

 What else should businesses know about SEPA instant payments?

-How does ACI Worldwide support SEPA instant payments?
+How does ACI Worldwide support the Instant Payments Regulation mandate?